adammarcwilliams/adammarcwilliams.github.io/_posts/2017-12-17-Devlog-Falling-Arrow-Art-Direction.md

 So what does Lovecraftian Sci-Fi look like?
 I'm picturing alien landscapes with huge monoliths and a vast godlike creature towering over our player, maybe a cybernetic Cuthulu.

-I pulled some reference material together into a mood-board along with some reference from other VR experiences.
+I pulled some reference material together into a mood-board to start from.

 ![Falling Arrow Moodboard]({{ site.baseurl }}/images/falling-arrow-moodboard.jpg)